vigna/epserde-rs/README.md

 - After deserialization, you will obtain a structure in which the type parameters have been instantiated to their respective associated deserialized type, which will usually reference the underlying serialized support (e.g., a memory-mapped region).
-If you need to store the deserialized structure of type `T` in a field of a new structure or to pass it around as a function argument, you will need to couple permanently the deserialized structure with its serialized support, which is obtained by putting it in a [`MemCase`].
+If you need to store the deserialized structure of type `T` in a field of a new structure you will need to couple permanently the deserialized structure with its serialized support, which is obtained by putting it in a [`MemCase`].
 A [`MemCase`] will deref to `T`, so it can be used transparently as long as fields and methods are